 I really enjoyed this conversation and I hope we can do a followup in the future because I feel like there's so much more that we can discuss.
 Am I right?

 Andrew Brown: Oh, I think we surfaced a lot of great topics.
 One that comes to mind is trust building, that's a role that employee communications implicitly is supposed to be doing.
 But if you speak to a lot of employee communications professionals, they're a little stymied by how to go about doing that systematically and sustaining it.
 That for example is one great topic that we could explore.

 Jonathan Davies: Okay, well, definitely, Elizabeth?

 Elizabeth Williams: I would say, one other really important thing is around gathering data.
-I would say, you know, we talked about listening, but we should also be pulling as much data as we can out of our various platforms and systems and using that to build our ongoing plans, because we know that one of the, we talked about, you know, one of the ways that we can stay at the table, the decision making table is to have really, really good data.
+We talked about listening, but we should also be pulling as much data as we can out of our various platforms and systems, and using that to build our ongoing plans, because we know that one of the, we talked about one of the ways that we can stay at the table, the decision making table is to have really, really good data.

 Jonathan Davies: Well, you've heard it here first.
-And the next podcast that we will be doing with both Elizabeth and Andrew is going to center around building trust and using data, which in and of itself are already a beautiful combination of nouns and verbs right there.
+The next podcast that we will be doing with both Elizabeth and Andrew is going to center around building trust and using data, which in and of itself are already a beautiful combination of nouns and verbs right there.

 Andrew Brown: Thank you, Jonathan.